-Logline: A quirky tailor invents a parachute-coat for pilots in 1908 Paris and tries to win the heart of a woman married to a daredevil pilot.
+Logline: A quirky tailor invents a parachute-coat for pilots in 1908 Paris and tries to win the heart of a woman married to an arrogant, daredevil pilot.

 SUPER: “PARIS 1908”

 BERNHARD ZELCHERT, 36, tailor, dreamer and inventor stands on a cliff’s ledge wearing his Glider-Coat: long pieces of cloth, sewn to his baggy pants, drape down from his arms.